andyfase/DBRdashboard/README.md

 ![DBRdashboard Screenshot](https://raw.githubusercontent.com/andyfase/awsDBRanalysis/master/dbr_dashboard.png)

 DBRdashboard queries the detailed billing record using AWS Athena.
-The queries and metrics that it produces are completly customizable to your own needs and requirements.
+The queries and metrics that it produces are completely customizable to your own needs and requirements.

 Currently the system relies on Cloudwatch to produce the dashboards (dashboard setup is a manual setup step).
 With small code modifications any metrics / dashboard system could be utilized.

-In addition, the system also maintains a set of AWS athena tables for you - to query your detailed billing record as you wish.
+In addition, the system also maintains a set of AWS Athena tables for you - to query your detailed billing record as you wish.
 A table per month is created and kept upto date as new billing data is added to the underlying DBR CSV file.

 ## How does this work?

 AWS publishes [detail billing reports](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports.html#other-reports) periodically during the day.
 These reports contain very detailed line-by-line billing details for every AWS charge.

 DBRdashboard periodically spins up a EC2 instance that checks and converts these CSV based reports into [parquet format](https://parquet.apache.org/) files (for performance purposes) and re-uploads these converted files to S3.
 It then utilizes AWS Athena and standard SQL to create database tables and query specific billing metrics within them.
 The results of the queries are then reported to AWS Cloudwatch as custom metrics.

 Once the metrics are in Cloudwatch, it is then very easy to produce graphs and create a billing dashboard customized to your exact requirements.

 In addition to querying the detailed billing report.
-DBRdashboard also queries any [reserved instances](https://aws.amazon.com/ec2/pricing/reserved-instances/) on the account and then corolates them against actual usage to generate utilization metrics.
+DBRdashboard also queries any [reserved instances](https://aws.amazon.com/ec2/pricing/reserved-instances/) on the account and then correlates them against actual usage to generate utilization metrics.
 Overall utilization and per instance type under-utilization metrics are available.

 ## Setup